-As a community day school our unique experiential prayer program senstizes children to the major movements in Judaism.
-Students learn the philosophy, history and ritual of each movement in Judaism, which they apply during prayer services.
-A comparative Judaism/Tefillah program for grades six through eight introduces children to the richness and complexity of Tefillah throughout the Jewish community.
-They study the Orthodox, Conservative and Reform experiences.
-Our students develop an APPRECIATION AND UNDERSTANDING OF THE MANY WAYS JUDAISM IS CELEBRATED.
-K'lal Yisrael becomes a real part of their life, philosophy, history and practice.
+Comparative Judaism As a community day school our unique experiential program provides an exploration of the major movements in Judaism.
+Students learn the philosophy, history, and ritual of each movement in Judaism, which they apply during holidays and prayer.
+A comparative Judaism/Tefillah (prayer) program for grades six through eight introduces children to the richness and complexity of prayer throughout the Jewish community.
+Students experience the ritual and custom of Orthodox, Conservative and Reform movements, developing an appreciation and understanding of the many ways Judaism is celebrated.
+K'lal Yisrael becomes a real part of their life, philosophy, history, and practice.